araobp/learning-langchain/README.md

 In the past half year, I have learned NLP with spaCy and SQLite.
 I am using the NLP skill in my work for marketing these days.

-My company has started marketing LLM ["NEC cotomi"](https://www.nec.com/en/press/202404/global_20240424_01.html), so I learn LLM with my NLP skill in this project as a marketer.
+My company has started marketing LLM ["NEC cotomi"](https://www.nec.com/en/press/202404/global_20240424_01.html), so I have also started learning LLM with my NLP skill in this project as a marketer.

 ## Project Goal